4.152 Student Affairs & Enrollment Management

 - Officers, when available, will unlock vehicles on campus only.
 The university assumes no responsibility for any damages incurred in the process.
 Battery chargers for loan are available (no charge) with valid I.D. for use on campus only for a period of no longer than 2 hours, unless other arrangements are made.
 However, if not returned within this period of time, a fee of $75.00 may be incurred.

-- Visitors on campus should obtain a visitors pass at the Police Department at no charge.
+- Visitors on campus should obtain a Visitor’s Pass at the Police Department at no charge.
+Visitors include individuals who have no formal affiliation with the university.

 - These rules and regulations are subject to change at any time, in order to better serve the campus community.